mattstyles/vfj-content/coding/introducing-grunt-booty/content.md

 If you’re seeing the nice Github icon in the title then everything has worked and you’re now ready to do the actual job of creating your awesome project.
 All in all, including downloading time, it shouldn’t have taken more than 5 minutes to get your project, with css, ready to rock.

 As we’re using less and we’ve added the less compilation task to the Gruntfile you can go ahead and strip out the compass tasks from the Gruntfile and even `npm uninstall grunt-contrib-compass` to tidy up.
 I don’t tend to use coffee-script either so that gets stripped out for me as well.

 ---

+If you found this task useful then make sure to hit the star button on [github](https://github.com/mattstyles/grunt-booty)

+---